Talking openly about mental health during cancer diagnosis and treatment – Sam's story

 “After that happened, we brought them in naturally on what was going on, without going into any of the gory details.
 I have to say I'm really proud of them – they've made their own ways of dealing with it.”

-The Father and Son Day campaign is about inspiring men to talk more openly about their health issues, just like Sam.
+June 2024 marked the 10th anniversary of Father and Son Day, a campaign which encourages men to talk more openly about their health issues, just like Sam.

-We are delighted that Ralph Lauren, a long-standing partner of the Charity, supported the 2024 campaign.
+We are delighted that Ralph Lauren, a long-standing partner of the Charity, supported the 2024 campaign as part of their global Pink Pony initiative.
 Money raised is supporting two important areas of work at The Royal Marsden – early diagnosis research and essential mental health support services.

 During the campaign, Ralph Lauren donated 25% of the net purchase price of a range of products online and in store, as well as offering customers the opportunity to donate.
 We are pleased to have had further support from Selfridges, who also sold this Ralph Lauren product range in store and online.